Bruno-SSC/movsort/commit_log.md

 com 24
     Making the year modal work like the genre one.
 Next commit I'll be working on making the movie_list update with changes in both. com 25
-    finally working on the semicolon problem (building the query url based on active filters)
+    finally working on the semicolon problem (building the query url based on active filters).
+I was in a hold up about how to work with fetching the movies with the right filters. com 26
+    Built the feature to fetch with both filters (year and genre) and multiple genres as well.
+Not only it works, as it looks good as well.